Pkadon/Akatsuki-Towa/README.md

    - Story cutscenes were originally sorted using original files, so should be correctly labeled
    - Training:
      - "訓練" cutscenes were originally sorted using original files, so should be correctly labeled
-     - "イベント" cutscenes were sorted by hand, and their current placement can be found inside `generate_scripts/extra_json/EX12_event.json`
+     - "イベント" cutscenes were sorted by hand, and their current placement can be found inside [generate_scripts/extra_json/EX12_event.json](generate_scripts/extra_json/EX12_event.json)
        - most "イベント" scenes are not labeled with their original title, but instead defaulting to the overall event's title if it wasn't 100% sure
-   - pretty much everything else was sorted by hand, and its current placement can be found inside one of the other json files in `generate_scripts/extra_json/`
+   - pretty much everything else was sorted by hand, and its current placement can be found inside one of the other json files in [generate_scripts/extra_json](generate_scripts/extra_json/)
-     - Especially for unused scenes in `generate_scripts/extra_json/EX15_unused.json`, there is no documentation or video reference to use, and some scenes are numbered out of order, so take placement and scene titles with a grain of salt
+     - Especially for unused scenes in [generate_scripts/extra_json/EX15_unused.json](generate_scripts/extra_json/EX15_unused.json), there is no documentation or video reference to use, and some scenes were originally numbered out of order, so take placement and scene titles with a grain of salt

  - **Character Sprites**:
    - bodies: